-- Install governor lever onto governor cross shaft. - Make sure throttle linkage is connected to governor lever and throttle lever on carburetor. - 3.
-Move governor lever toward carburetor as far as it will go (wide-open throttle) and hold in position. - Insert a nail into hole on cross shaft and rotate shaft counterclockwise as far as it will turn, then torque nut to 6.8 N·m (60 in. lb.). - Reconnect lead wire to fuel shut-off solenoid if equipped.
+- 1. Install governor lever onto governor cross shaft. - Connect choke linkage into bushing/lever from back.
+Make certain that control shaft offset is back.
+Connect throttle linkage and spring to governor lever. - 3.
+Move governor lever toward carburetor as far as it will go (wide-open throttle) and hold in position. - Insert a long thin rod or tool into hole on cross shaft and rotate shaft counterclockwise (viewed from end) as far as it will turn, then torque nut to 6.8 N·m (60 in. lb.). - Connect governor spring from throttle control lever to appropriate hole in governor lever.
+Connect governed idle spring from governed idle bracket to G-hole in governor lever.
+Refer to Governor Lever and Hole Position/RPM Chart.
+Note that hole positions are counted from pivot point of governor lever.